 The variety of food items that goats eat is something that they are well-known for.
 In fact, goats may even try to eat things like your clothes at times!

 Their smell can also help you identify between goats and sheep.
 Although sexually mature males of both species create very noticeable smells, the odor of male sheep is nothing compared to the strength of the smell that male goats (bucks) give off.
 However, wether goats do not smell.

 This smell is known for being incredibly pungent, and it is something that you have to get accustomed to if you plan to own bucks.
 The smell is worst during the breeding season.

 On the other hand, female sheep and goats have similar scents.
 At times, their smell will also be based on how you care for them and clean up space around them.

 Sheep vs Goats Handling

-Sheep are generally easier to handle and more robust than goats, but they don’t provide the same kind of cleanup that goats can help with.
+Sheep, including the rams and ewes, are generally easier to handle and more robust than goats, but they don’t provide the same kind of cleanup that goats can help with.
 Still, they handle cold weather better and don’t get diseases as easily.
 For hot and humid weather, though, goats may do a bit better.

 Sheep have a more difficult time cooling down because of their wooly coats, but you can help them through a well-timed shearing.